 I'll be independent from Trump.

-So he was trying to be basically a watered down Democrat.
+So he was trying to be basically a watered-down Democrat.

 That strategy didn't work.

-You know, if you go back to prior midterm elections, and you go all the way back to Franklin Roosevelt, and you see that in midterms, usually there are massive losses, and if not massive, there are losses.
+You know, if you go back to prior midterm elections and you go all the way back to Franklin Roosevelt, and you see that in midterms, usually there are massive losses.

-There are three occasions where there were well, actually four, but where people picked up seats in the Senate.
+There are three occasions where there were, well, actually four, but where people picked up seats in the Senate.

-John Kennedy picked up three in nineteen sixty two.
+John Kennedy picked up three in 1962.

-Richard Nixon picked up two in nineteen seventy.
+Richard Nixon picked up two in 1970.

-Richard Nixon in nineteen seventy lost twelve house seats.
+Richard Nixon in 1970 lost 12 House seats.

-But the two biggest losses, now think about this was Bill Clinton in 1994, 52 House seats, eight Senate seats, and then Barack Obama, the worst loss of anybody when you add and combine the House and the Senate short of Franklin Roosevelt in 1938, 63 House seats he lost, six Senate seats he lost.
+And then Barack Obama, the worst loss of anybody, when you add and combine the House and the Senate, short of Franklin Roosevelt in 1938, 63 House seats he lost, six Senate seats he lost.

 And so the history of this is extraordinary.